LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for Android/implementationguidemanual.md

 A few notes on this step:

-* In this step we will initialize the SDK, but only if we're not already in a `valid` state (we checked for that in the previous section).
+* In this step we will initialize the SDK, but only if we"re not already in a `valid` state (we checked for that in the previous section).

 * We are using the brandID and appID which we declared in the top of this class.